bbauska/W3Cx-5of5/README.md

 the developer&apos;s kit, a class that is provided by the language itself.
-The consequence of this is that on all the objects you manipulate in JavaScript, you will be able to use a predefined set of methods and properties that will be inherited from this predefined object.
-On all the objects you manipulate, you will be able to use a method called "<b>toString()</b>" that is very similar to what we&apos;ve got in the Java language.
+The consequence of this is that on all the objects you manipulate in JavaScript, you will be able to use a predefined set of methods and properties that will be inherited from this predefined object.</p>

+<p>On all the objects you manipulate, you will be able to use a method called
+"<b>toString()</b>" that is very similar to what we&apos;ve got in the Java language.
 Another method is called "<b>valueOf()</b>" that will just return the value of the object.
 Let&apos;s take an example with first an array.</p>